tk-notes/lucas-meier-blog/content/posts/2022/01/on-the-malleability-of-ecdsa.md

 X = \frac{1}{h(R)}(s \cdot R - H(m) \cdot G)
 $$

-Now, everything on that right side is public information.
+Now, since everything on that right side is public information, we can actually calculate $X$.
 What we've now done, essentially, is written the public key $X$ as a function $X(\sigma, m)$, of the signature and the message.
 I want to insist on the importance of this.
 With this function in place, we can choose any signature $\sigma'$ and message